karma-runner/karma/docs/config/01-configuration-file.md

-**Description:** When Karma is watching the files for changes, it tries to batch multiple changes into a single run so that the test runner doesn't try to start and restart running tests more than it should.
-The configuration setting tells Karma how long to wait (in milliseconds) after any changes have occurred before starting the test process again.
+**Description:** When Karma is watching the files for changes, it tries to batch multiple changes into a single run so that the test runner doesn't try to start and restart running tests more than it should, or restart while build files are not in a consistent state.
+The configuration setting tells Karma how long to wait (in milliseconds) from the last file change before starting the test process again, resetting the timer each time a file changes (i.e. [debouncing](https://davidwalsh.name/javascript-debounce-function)).

 ## basePath